UK central bank ready to set up yuan swap line

 But industry players say foreign exchange trading out of London itself looks far better, with daily turnover levels having risen to up to $900 million, compared with $1.5 billion in Hong Kong.

-Figures from global transaction services organization SWIFT also show the UK is the leading center for offshore yuan trade outside Asia and has made far more progress in getting companies to invoice in yuan than the United States, for example.
+Figures from global transaction services organisation SWIFT also show the UK is the leading centre for offshore yuan trade outside Asia and has made far more progress in getting companies to invoice in yuan than the United States, for example.